mhofmann-Khoury/knit_script/README.md

 Reverse switches back and forth between Leftward and Rightward with each pass even though we have the transfer pass.
 This might introduce some necessary no-operation carriage passes, knit script handles those for you.

 ## Carriers and Yarn Management
-Of course, you can't knit with air and our examples so far say nothing about the yarn being knit with.
+Of course, you can't knit with air, and our examples so far say nothing about the yarn being knit with.

 Knitting machines control the yarn by pulling yarn-carriers across the needle bed in sync with the carriage pass.
 Each carrier has one yarn and multiple carriers can be used at the same time.
-In order to use a carrier it must be active or `inhooked` on the machine.
+In order to use a carrier, it must be active or `inhooked` on the machine.
 In knitout, this is managed manually with the `inhook` and `in` commands.
 When a yarn is no longer needed, and likely getting in your way, you deactivate carriers with `outhook` and `out` commands.

 ### The Yarn-Inserting-Hook

 The main challenge of using carriers is managing the yarn-inserting-hook.
-When a yarn is first brought onto the machine it is loose and will slip out of the carrier.
+When a yarn is first brought onto the machine, it is loose and will slip out of the carrier.
 To prevent this, a yarn-inserting-hook grabs the tail of yarn and holds it in place while the yarn is knit.
 This hook hovers above needles on the bed and will block those needles from being used.
 The yarn-inserting-hook will be positioned just before the first needle that knits with the carrier.
 When you no longer need the hook to hold the yarn-tail because the yarn has knit enough loops you call `releasehook` in knitout.
 Choosing when to release the hook in knitout is a tension between multiple trade-offs.
 First, the longer you hold it, the longer you cannot use the needles below and after that hook.
 Second, as long as it is holding one yarn, you can't bring in a new yarn.
 Third, if you release it too early, the loops knit with that yarn are likely to come loose.
 One of the benefits of knitout is that you don't have to factor these considerations into your knitting program.
 Knit script does it for you.

 ### Declaring Active Carriers in Knit Script